 I contacted Daniel Greenberg who is the owner and managing director of Lexsynergy, a company that specializes in online brand protection and domain management.
 They have offices in London, Vienna and Johannesburg, and clients from around the world.

 Goran: Can you go back to 2005 and think about the beginning of Lexsynergy?
 Was it just yourself or were there any partners?

-Daniel: Well it was just myself, when we started in 2005.
+Daniel: Well it was just me, when we started in 2005.
 It was at the same time when I had immigrated from South Africa to the UK.
-I was in UK when I decided to start the company.
+I was in the UK when I decided to start the company.

 The majority of Lexsynergy competitors are expensive and tend to exploit the financial resources of trademark owners without offerring comprehensive brand protection advice.

 Our company name says what we do.
 Lex is Latin for law and synergy which is the combination of the individual component working together to create a greater force or greater cooperation.
 And that’s what really Lexsynergy is all about.